Cymptom-Research/QA_candidate_task/README.md

 * Writing a manual testing STD (Software Test Description) file for a feature in cymptom product.
 * Writing a basic automated test suit with python and pytest for some simple python code.

+The task should be submitted by mail.
+The code part can be submitted by a git hub repo or a zip file.
+###**Please Don't fork this repo!**

 ---

 ## Part A - Test scenarios